Kawser420/Advanced-TypeScript-Mastery-Projects/README.md

 ## Highlights

-- Single-file advanced TypeScript problem: `100-advanced-ts-problem.ts` — contains the primary implementation and inline examples.
+- Single-file advanced TypeScript problem: `100-advanced-ts-problem.ts` - contains the primary implementation and inline examples.
-- Minimal web runner: `index.html` — lets reviewers open the solution in a browser quickly.
+- Minimal web runner: `index.html` - lets reviewers open the solution in a browser quickly.
 - Clean, intention-revealing types and comments suitable for code review or client presentation.

 ## Repository Structure

 **Top-level files you will find:**

-- `100-advanced-ts-problem.ts` — The main TypeScript source showing the advanced problem and its solution.
+- `100-advanced-ts-problem.ts` - The main TypeScript source showing the advanced problem and its solution.
-- `index.html` — Simple web page that can load a compiled JS bundle or demonstrate the output for quick manual inspection.
+- `index.html` - Simple web page that can load a compiled JS bundle or demonstrate the output for quick manual inspection.
-- `README.md` — (this file) professional project overview and usage instructions.
+- `README.md` - this file --> professional project overview and usage instructions.

-If you expand this repository into a fuller project, recommended additions include a `package.json`, a `tsconfig.json`, unit tests under a `tests/` folder, and CI configuration (GitHub Actions).
+If you expand this repository into a fuller project, recommended additions include a `package.json`, a `tsconfig.json`, unit tests under a `tests/` folder, and CI configuration --> GitHub Actions.

 ## Prerequisites